-They permit us, like the membership of the legal profession generally, to remain connected and directed despite inevitable disagreement among ourselves on controversial social and legal policies.
-Indeed, our values cause us to welcome diversity of all kinds among us, enabling us to use it to our mutual advantage.
-Correspondingly, these values enable us to identify forms of behavior and interaction we will not tolerate because they are inconsistent with the mission we have all jointly set for the institution and ourselves.
+Our values cause us to welcome diversity of all kinds among us.
+They permit us, like the membership of the legal profession generally, to remain connected despite inevitable disagreement among ourselves on controversial social and legal policies.
+These values also allow us to identify forms of behavior and interaction we will not tolerate because they are inconsistent with the mission we have jointly set for the institution and ourselves.
+These values will assist our community in working to secure a more fair and just society by advancing the rule of law.